 These outpatient programs meet during the day, several days per week, for at least 4 to 6 hours per day.
 Patients in partial hospitalization programs (PHPs) receive many of the same therapies and treatments as those in inpatient and residential programs, but without 24-hour monitoring.
 Patients live at home and visit the treatment center daily to receive addiction treatment.

 Participants in these programs meet for therapy several days per week, usually for at least a few days hours per day.
 Intensive outpatient programs (IOPs) offer many of the same therapies as PHPs and inpatient programs, but meet less frequently.
 Like PHPs, people in these programs return home at night.

 Standard outpatient rehab programs usually meet once or twice a week and offer more flexibility for those with jobs, families, and school.

 In addition, EmblemHealth typically covers the following addiction treatment services:

 - Medications (MAT)

 - Costs for inpatient and residential programs, such as room and board and meals

 How Do I Get Started?

 Your first step is to verify your insurance benefits with American Addiction Centers and learn more about the services and treatments you can receive under your health plan.
 Then we can help you choose the most appropriate addiction treatment center based on your coverage and individual circumstances.

 There are several ways to verify your insurance benefits.
-Call us at 888-966-8152 to speak with one of our admissions navigators.
-They’re available 24/7 to answer your questions and discuss your options for addiction treatment.
+Call us at Our admissions navigators are available 24/7 to answer your questions and discuss your options for addiction treatment.
 You may also use the live chat feature on our website or fill out our easy-to-use insurance benefits form.